spacetelescope/tessworkshop_tutorials/README.md

 ## [eleanor: Simple light curve extraction from TESS FFIs](eleanor/eleanor_tess_workshop.ipynb)

+Learn how to use [eleanor](http://adina.feinste.in/eleanor/) to extract light curves for sources in the TESS Full-Frame Images (FFIs).
+We'll discuss the basics of what is in an eleanor light curve product, the best practices with the data, and how to customize your own light curves.
+By the end, you'll have all the tools to start finding your own new planet candidates, eclipsing binaries, recovering supernovae, etc. etc.!

+Everything you need to know about eleanor will be covered in the [tutorial notebook](eleanor/eleanor_tess_workshop.ipynb)

 ## [exoplanet: Gradient-based inference to exoplanet data analysis](exoplanet/)

 Learn how to use [PyMC3](https://docs.pymc.io) and [exoplanet](https://exoplanet.dfm.io/en/stable) to model TESS light curves. exoplanet provides the tools needed to use gradient-based inference methods for modeling exoplanets and stellar variability in photometric and radial velocity time series.
 These methods (like the [No-U-Turn Sampler](https://arxiv.org/abs/1111.4246)) are much more efficient than tools like [emcee](https://emcee.readthedocs.io) for modeling problems with large numbers of parameters, for example multi-planet systems.